Fitness and Cross-training

 To calculate the EnergyPointer your training computer uses your heart rate and heart rate variability as well as your personal information including age, gender, height, weight, maximum heart rate and fitness level.

 Calculates the number of calories burned based on your individual data: your weight, height, age, gender, HRmax, HRrest, VO2max, and the intensity of your training/activity.
-The sport of the session is also taken into account via a sport specific factor, which improves the calculation accuracy.

 Heart rate-based calorie calculation is used when heart rate is measured, and it measures burned calories the most accurately also in conditions like cycling or lifting weights.
 Activity-based calorie calculation is used in training computers and activity trackers, when heart rate is not available.